userbradley/documentation.breadnet.co.uk/docs/kb/cloud/cloud-init.md

 outdated: true
 ---

+# cloud-init
-Cloud init is awesome, but a pain to setup.
+Cloud init is awesome, but a pain to set up.